Geeta259/Campus-Event-Navigator/README.md

 - **Sponsor Management**: Add, update, or remove sponsors for personal events.
 - **Category Management**: Manage categories for organizing personal events.
 - **Coordinator Management**: Assign and manage coordinators for personal events.
+- **Change Password: Update the password for the member account.
+-  **Dashboard Data Security: Ensure that the dashboard only shows data related to the logged-in member, with no visibility into other members' data.

 ### Admin Functionalities